42ways/docker-rt/README.md

 # docker-rt - 42ways fork

 [RT](https://www.bestpractical.com/rt/), or Request Tracker, is a issue tracking system.
-Will be built with the [current RT version](download from https://download.bestpractical.com/pub/rt/release/rt.tar.gz).
+Will be built with the current RT version (download from https://download.bestpractical.com/pub/rt/release/rt.tar.gz).

 ## Features